The Public Relations BlogDigital PRInbound CommunicationsContent is Not Marketing—It's Communications

 • Tounge in cheek, many PR professionals will say, “Advertising is the tax you pay for not being remarkable.

 The communication industry is perfectly equipped to tackle today’s and tomorrow’s digital communication challenges.
-In the future, there can be content marketing and content communications.
+In the future, content marketing and content communications can co-exist.

 If you work in a communications department today, you’re likely already responsible for the organisation’s websites, apps, newsletters, and social media channels.
-Because marketing doesn’t want to run channels, they want to run campaigns.
-What we must do, as communicators, is step up and lead the way.
+Because marketing doesn’t want to run channels, it wants to run campaigns.
+As communicators, we must step up and lead the way.

 The Red Bull Content Machine